 Children have access to many forms of digital technology outside of school.
 The safe use of these technologies outside of school is the ultimate responsibility of the child's parents or carer(s).
 However, at Dawley C of E, our whole school approach to online safety extends to the parents.
 We do, and will, give any information or advice to parents and carers that is requested regarding online safety.
+This includes, but is not restricted to, annual Online Safety workshops, regular information sharing and updates to parents, updated information on the school website.

 In addition to this, we send out a monthly online safety newsletter to parents with information related to many areas of online safety, including: apps/games that may pose a risk to children, information on setting up parental controls, advice on age ratings and general advice about staying safe online.
 All newsletters are sent out via Parent Pay and are available on our Academy website.
 The CEOP report button is also available on both our internet safety page and our Academy start up page.